ERF: Energy Research and Forecasting Model: Governing equations

 \subsection{Cloud Microphysics}

 Microphysics models describe the evolution of clouds, precipitation, and phase change in the atmosphere through statistical and physical modeling approaches.
 Currently, ERF includes only Eulerian models for the microphysics, but the particle capability in ERF allows for the development of efficient Lagrangian microphysics models in the future.
+Similar to the ERF dycore and turbulence models, all microphysics options listed below have been (re)written in C++ and run on GPUs.

 The microphysics models in ERF may be broadly grouped into models that include only cloud vapor, cloud water and rain, and those that, in addition, include cloud ice, graupel and snow.
 The default model of the first type follows that of \citet{kessler_1969,klemp_simulation_1978}.
-The default model for the second type follows the cloud resolving model of \cite{marat_2003}, which is akin to the classic Purdue Lin model \citep{lin_bulk_1983,rutledge_mesoscale_1984}.
-ERF also allows users to run any of the models without the precipitating components.
+The models of the second type include the Morrison model \cite{Morrison:2009} and the cloud resolving model of \cite{marat_2003}, which is akin to the classic Purdue Lin model \citep{lin_bulk_1983,rutledge_mesoscale_1984}.
+For each microphysics model noted above, the saturation pressure in ERF is computed from the $8^{\rm th}$ order polynomial correlation of \citet{flatau_polynomial_1992}.
+We note that the calculation of saturation pressure in WRF may vary with microphysics model but the Clausius-Clapeyron and Tetens equation are often utilized.